-Pathways Vermont Technical Assistance and Training: Since 2010, Pathways Vermont has been providing training and technical assistance to a variety of individuals and agencies around the world.
+We know we have the solution to ending homelessness and since Pathways Vermont has been providing training and technical assistance to a variety of individuals and agencies around the world.
 Our goals include: supporting new programs to implement Housing First with high fidelity to the evidence-based practice, supporting systems-change to end homelessness in communities across the world, and providing a foundation for a human connection approach to service delivery.

 Clients have included groups from the Netherlands, Ireland, Spain, Bhutan, England, Rhode Island, and Massachusetts.

 - October 7 @ 12:00 pm - 4:00 pm

 - October 19 @ 1:00 pm - 5:00 pm

 - October 26 @ 12:00 pm - 4:30 pm

 We offer targeted and customized training to organizations worldwide.
 If you are interested in a training tailored to your needs please contact us for further assistance.Contact Us

 We offer training and support in the following areas: